London Travel Guide

 Did you know that you can attend evening service accompanied by the choir singing inWestminster Abbey and explore it for free?
 Evening services at Westminster Abbey are held five days a week at 5pm and come with no admission fees or charges.
 In order to visit Westminster Abbey for free and listen to choral singing just say you are worshiping.
 The only disadvantage of such visit is that you will not be able to take photos and visit any other part of the abbey.
 Otherwise, it costs 20 GBP to visit or use your London Pass for free admission.

 If you come to London with kids (or if you are passionate about aviation), there is nothing more exciting than visiting the Royal Air Force Museum.
 The museum is located in a 30-minute Tube ride from central London at the former Hendon airfield.
 Those who fond of aviation gets a unique chance to enjoy the view of more than a hundred aircraft types, starting from the biplanes of WWI to modern combat fighters.
 Even the oldest aircraft is in excellent condition and able to fly right away.
 At the time of opening, the museum’s collection consisted of 36 aircraft, while by the end of 2010 there were more than 150 aircraft from around the world.
-Rare items such as WWII fighter-bombers Hawker Typhoon and Boulton Paul Defiant can be enjoyed there.
+Rare items such as WWII fighter-bombers Hawker Typhoon and Boulton Paul Defiant are the reasons why go there.
 Admission to all areas of the Museum is free.

 Day 2: London Aerial Views